 ClearPlay DVD players require users to download software filters to a USB thumb drive using a PC.
 Approximately 3,000 filters are available today and growing all the time.

-The filters instruct the players to seamlessly edit out objectionable scenes, images or dialog.
+The filters instruct the players to seamless edit out objectionable scenes, images or dialog.
 The USB drive with the downloaded filter then plugs into the player to address a particular DVD movie.

 Alternatively, a forthcoming technology called ClearPlay Connect will enable a user to easily connect a ClearPlay player to the Internet through an in-home network to download filters, without the need to use a thumb drive approach.
-It will also download entire libraries of filters at time.
-The technology enhancement is expected to be implemented in next-generation high-definition DVD players that feature a network connection.
+It will also download entire libraries of filters at a time.
+The technology enhancement is expected to be implemented in next-generation high-definition disc players.